MATTHEW P. HUGHES, executive DIRECTOR

-Matthew P. Hughes has been involved with Envision Children for the past three years before being named Interim Executive Director this summer.
+Matthew P. Hughes has been involved with Envision Children celebrated his 4th anniversary at Envision Children.
+He was named its Executive Director in July 2017.
 Matt brings to the position 29 years of experience in the non-profit sector including 15 years in higher education.
 He served as the interim Vice President for Institutional Advancement at Indiana University of Pennsylvania in Indiana, Pa; and in a variety of fundraising leadership roles at Carnegie Mellon University in Pittsburgh.

 Outside of education Matt has served as the Vice President of Development & Marketing for the Urban League of Greater Southwestern Ohio, the Executive Director for the St. Margaret Foundation in Pittsburgh, Pa. and the Director of Development for the Pittsburgh Public Theater.

 Matt's expertise is in building and growing comprehensive fundraising programs.
 He has personally secured over $129 million in gifts throughout his career and worked on teams which have raised billions of dollars for annual & major giving programs as well as capital campaigns.
 Additional areas of expertise include strategic planning, marketing & communications, Board governance and fiscal management alumni affairs.